pounard/php-normalizer/README.md

 Please note that all results are to be taken with prudence: some of the iterations don't lead to coherent data, Symfony itself misbehave sometimes.

+Also you have to note that Symfony implementation is not bootstrapped using full caches, as it would within a Symfony application in production mode, nevertheless you have to take into account that:

+ - class discrimination is not setup, it makes it faster,
+ - no annotations were used, and Doctrine annotations are not setup, it should also make it faster,
+ - tested use cases are not complex, there is no nested objects, only one in the "article" tests.

 Implementations that works fine are:

  - Iteration1